AzureCloudWorkshops/ACW_ProtectingYourApplicationSecrets/README.md

 ## Slides

-If you would like, [you can download the slides](https://talkimages.blob.core.windows.net/protectingsecrets/ProtectYourSecrets.pptx)
+If you would like, [you can review the slides here](https://training.majorguidancesolutions.com/courses/blog-posts-and-talks/contents/66baee4d031fc)

 ## Conclusion